christopherstj/pathquest-frontend/ARCHITECTURE.md

 - **Not statically generated** (too many activities, privacy concerns)
 - Dynamic page with runtime data fetching
 - Privacy-aware: only accessible if user AND activity are public, or by the owner
-- Components:
-  - `ActivityDetailPanel` (desktop): Right-side panel with Details/Summits/Analytics tabs
+- Content rendered via `ExploreTabContent` with Details/Summits/Analytics sub-tabs
-  - `ActivityDetailsMobile` (mobile): Bottom sheet content with same tab structure
 - Features:
   - Activity stats (distance, elevation gain, duration, start time)
   - GPX route displayed on map via `useActivityMapEffects` hook